(The banner image for this web page reads “Shalom” in Hebrew, “Peace” in the English alphabet, and “Salaam” in Arabic.

 We avoid taking political sides; we remain firmly on the “side” of compassion and peace.

-The two messages on our sign call for understanding and peace during a time full of conflict and strong emotions.
+The two separate messages call for understanding and peace during a time full of conflict and strong emotions.

 We believe Israel has a right to defend its territory and people and advance its own interests in a region fraught with conflict.
 We denounce the use of the phrase “From the River to the Sea” by protesters and stand with our Jewish friends and cousins in their belief that Israel has a right to exist and flourish in the Middle East.

-We also believe that the Palestinian people in the Gaza Strip and West Bank have a right to self-determination and to organize themselves into a Palestinian state and determine their own future.
-We denounce the longstanding policies and regulations by the Government of Israel that have subjugated and restrained the Palestinian people in Gaza and the West Bank and have contributed to the current tragic situation and conflict.
+Likewise, we believe that the Palestinian people in the Gaza Strip and West Bank have a right to self-determination and to organize themselves into a Palestinian state and determine their own future.
+We denounce the longstanding policies and regulations by the Government of Israel that have subjugated the Palestinian people in Gaza and the West Bank and have been a major factor in creating the current tragic situation and conflict.

 We believe there are religious extremists on both the Israeli and the Palestinian sides; extremists who are fanning the flames of hatred and war for the sake of their own narrow-minded political and ideological agendas.
-This includes the leaders of Hamas on one side and the rightwing Israeli settlers (who support the complete removal of Palestinians) on the other.
-As a result of the extremist views of both sides of the conflict, hundreds of thousands of innocent people (mainly Palestinian civilians) may die of famine and disease in the coming weeks and months.
+This includes the leaders of Hamas on one side and the right-wing Israeli settlers who support the complete removal of Palestinians on the other.
+As a result of the extremist views of both sides, hundreds of thousands of innocent people (mainly Palestinian civilians) may die of famine and disease in the coming weeks and months.

-We also believe that more people across the United States and around the world need to support and promote moderate views of the conflict, views that emphasize the importance of peaceful negotiation and the cessation of violence.
-We encourage all who read this statement to contact their Federal representatives and ask them to support a ceasefire, even if it means putting pressure on Prime Minister Benjamin Netanyahu and the current Israeli government.
+We also believe that more people across the United States and around the world need to support and promote common sense and moderate views of the conflict; views that emphasize the importance of peaceful negotiation and the cessation of violence.
+We encourage all who read this statement to contact their Federal representatives and ask them to support a ceasefire, even if it means putting pressure on Prime Minister Benyamin Netanyahu and the current Israeli government.

-To date, Israel has lost 1,139 people and foreign nationals in the vicious attacks on October 7, (including 764 civilians and 375 soldiers).
-248 people were kidnapped with approximately 100 Israelis still being held as hostages by Hamas.
-On the other side, the death toll in Gaza has surpassed 32,500 and another 75,000 have been injured (as of the end of March).
-Currently there are over one million Palestinians in danger of starvation and their cities and lands have been reduced to literal ruble.
+Israel lost 1,139 people and foreign nationals in the vicious attacks on October 7, (including 764 civilians and 375 soldiers); 248 people were kidnapped, with approximately 56 Israelis still being held as hostages by Hamas and 33 of those believed to be dead.
+On the other side, the death toll in Gaza has surpassed 54,000 and another 400,000 have been injured (as of the end of May, 2025).
+Currently, there are over 1.5 million Palestinians in danger of starvation and their cities and lands have been reduced to literal rubble.

-Inspired by our contacts with Palestinian Christians in the Middle East, we encourage respectful dialogue, discussion and respect.
-We maintain there is another “side” to this conflict beyond just Israelis and Palestinians; one comprised of decent minded people of faith from different traditions around the world calling for a cessation of violence and a movement towards a 21st century peace agreement.
-This is neither anti-Israel nor anti-Arab, but rather anti-extremist and in favor of a reasonable and durable way forward.
+We encourage dialogue, discussion and confidence-building measures to reduce tensions in the region.
+We maintain there is a third side to this dispute: decent minded people of faith from many different traditions calling for a cessation of violence and a movement towards a 21st century peace.
+This is neither anti-Israel nor anti-Arab, but rather anti-extremist and in favor of a reasonable and durable peace.

 Informative Resources & References